-If the revised recommendation is approved by the Commission, the staff will circulate it as a tentative recommendation to interested persons and groups for comment, including the Commission on Status of Women and the State Bar Family Law Section.
-When we have received their comments we will be in a better position to determine how to proceed.
+Our objective is to conclude our preparation of a new tentative recommendation on this subject.
+It can then be circulated to interested persons and groups for comment, including the Commission on Status of Women and the State Bar Family Law Section.